AbhishekSrivastava-23/smart-attendance-system/README.md

 # SMART ATTENDANCE MANAGEMENT SYSTEM USING OPEN CV
-**A smart attendance marking and management system using Face Recognition and OpenCV.**
+**A smart attendance marking and management system using Face Recognition with OpenCV.**

 The user can:
 - Test camera function